Kristina01111000/notesforresume/README.md

 	- finish operations section
 - research help linked in document, also the talk

+- have at least 1 financial forecast done by next week

 - follow WP With Tom on youtube -> good tutorials
 - notes for talk on the 4th on wp